grannycart/cue-sheets/README.md

 	* strip out embedded ads in the form of "Pass by xxx" (usually a bank or fast food restaurant)
 	* remove "walk your bicycle" lines
 	* remove any other extraneous information
-* Then go back and reference your cues turn-by turn while following the route zoomed in very closely on Google maps.
+* Then go back and reference your cues turn-by-turn while following the route zoomed in very closely on Google maps.
 	* You don't have to commit anything to memory explicitly -- that's what the cue sheet is for!
 	* But you want all your cues to make *sense* relative to the map.
 * And finally, before you go riding, you might want to make sure you have a map as a backup in case you get off track with your cues.
 Your phone is the obvious backup here.
 But don't dismiss paper maps.
 I almost never bring my phone on rides, and paper maps have saved me from brutal detours a number of times.